Ernestug/Car-Sales/README.md

 - Region: The region where the state is situated.
 - State Name: The name of the state.

-***The CSV files and scripts generated from the Power Query Editor have been included in the repository for this project.***
+***The CSV files and scripts generated from the Power Query Editor have been included in the repository for this project.
+The CSV file for the main table wasn't attached due to it's size, but it can be downloaded [here](https://www.kaggle.com/datasets/syedanwarafridi/vehicle-sales-data)***

 ## Tools and Technologies used